Careers Lead: Mrs P Hunter

 The Government states that all Students should be in Education or Work based learning such as an Apprenticeship, until they have reached their 18th birthday.

 At Kesteven and Sleaford High School, Careers Education, Information, Advice and Guidance (CEIAG) is an integral part of the preparation for students into the transition of the responsibilities and experiences of adult life.
-Indeed, the school has held the prestigious accreditation of ‘The Quality in Careers Standard’ continuously since 2002.
-In March 2017, the school was again awarded the ‘Gold Award’ for its continuing good practice.
+In December 2017, the government set out a new Careers Strategy, this included statutory guidance for schools with a plan for building a high-quality careers system to help young people achieve.
+This plan was set out by 8 Benchmarks to ensure good careers guidance.

 The Gatsby Benchmarks entitle all year groups to Careers Education by providing the following;